Klipper3d/klipper/docs/Command_Templates.md

 attributes may be available (via `get_status()` methods defined in the software).
 However, undocumented attributes may change without notice in future Klipper releases.

+### Actions

+There are some commands available that can alter the state of the printer.
+For example, `{ action_emergency_stop() }` would cause the printer to go into a shutdown state.
+Note that these actions are taken at the time that the macro is evaluated, which may be a significant amount of time before the generated g-code commands are executed.

+Available "action" commands:
+- `action_respond_info(msg)`: Write the given `msg` to the /tmp/printer pseudo-terminal.
+Each line of `msg` will be sent with a "// " prefix.
+- `action_raise_error(msg)`: Abort the current macro (and any calling macros) and write the given `msg` to the /tmp/printer pseudo-terminal.
+The first line of `msg` will be sent with a "!! " prefix and subsequent lines will have a "// " prefix.
+- `action_emergency_stop(msg)`: Transition the printer to a shutdown state.
+The `msg` parameter is optional, it may be useful to describe the reason for the shutdown.

 ### Variables